Washing machine: Front-loading

-The front-loading or horizontal-axis clothes washer is the dominant design in Europe.
-In other regions of the world, most "high-end" washing machines are of this type.
+The front-loading or horizontal-axis clothes washer is the dominant design in Europe and in most parts of the world.
+In the United States and Canada, most "high-end" washing machines are of this type.
 In addition, most commercial and industrial clothes washers around the world are of the horizontal-axis design.

-This layout mounts the inner basket and outer tub horizontally, and loading is through a door at the front of the machine.
+This layout mounts the inner drum and outer drum horizontally, and loading is through a door at the front of the machine.
 The door often but not always contains a transparent window.
 Agitation is supplied by the back-and-forth rotation of the cylinder and by gravity.
 The clothes are lifted by paddles on the inside wall of the drum and then dropped.
 This motion flexes the weave of the fabric and forces water and detergent solution through the clothes load.
 Because the wash action does not require the clothing to be freely suspended in water, only enough water is needed to moisten the fabric.
 Because less water is required, front-loaders typically use less soap, and the repeated dropping and folding action of the tumbling can easily produce large amounts of foam or suds.

 Front-loaders control water usage through the surface tension of water, and the capillary wicking action this creates in the fabric weave.
 A front-loader washer always fills to the same low water level, but a large pile of dry clothing standing in water will soak up the moisture, causing the water level to drop.
 The washer then refills to maintain the original water level.
 Because it takes time for this water absorption to occur with a motionless pile of fabric, nearly all front-loaders begin the washing process by slowly tumbling the clothing under the stream of water entering and filling the drum, to rapidly saturate the clothes with water.

 Compared to top-loading washers, clothing can be packed more tightly in a front loader, up to the full drum volume if using a cotton wash cycle.
 This is because wet cloth usually fits into a smaller space than dry cloth, and front-loaders can self-regulate the water needed to achieve correct washing and rinsing.
-Extreme overloading of front-loading washers pushes fabrics towards the small gap between the loading door and the front of the wash basket, potentially resulting in fabrics lost between the basket and outer tub, and in severe cases, tearing of clothing and jamming the motion of the basket.
+However, extreme overloading of front-loading washers pushes fabrics towards the small gap between the loading door and the front of the inner drum, potentially resulting in fabrics lost between the inner drum and outer tub, and in severe cases, tearing of clothing and jamming the motion of the inner drum.